Opentrons/opentrons/api/docs/source/writing.rst

    opentrons_simulate my_protocol.py

-If the simulation was successful, the simulator will print ``Simulation successful!``.
-If there was an error, it will print the error.
+The simulator will print out a log of the actions the protocol will cause, similar to the Opentrons app; it will also print out any log messages caused by a given command next to that list of actions.
+If there is a problem with the protocol, the simulation will stop and the error will be printed.

 The simulation script can also be invoked through python with ``python -m opentrons.simulate /path/to/protocol``.